Degen (SS)

-The sword has a long thin straight blade produced at different lengths to accommodate for the height of the wearer.
-The degen features a "D" shaped knuckle-bow (crossguard) as the handle, which also features a black ribbed wooden grip.
+The sword has a long thin straight blade produced at different lengths to accommodate the height of the wearer.
+The Degen's hilt features a D-shaped knuckle-bow (fingerguard) and a black ribbed wooden grip.
 The grip is bound with silver wire and features an inset disc featuring the SS lightning-bolt runes.
 The scabbard is painted in black enamel and has decorative silvered top (locket) and bottom (chape) mounts.
 It was worn with an aluminium braid sword knot embellished with the SS runes in black on the stem.

-Honor award
+Honour award

-The officer's sword was officially awarded with a hand-signed certificate from Heinrich Himmler to selected officers of the SS-Verfügungstruppe and SS-Totenkopfverbände in recognition of special merit.
+The officer's sword was officially awarded with a hand-signed certificate from Himmler to selected officers of the SS-Verfügungstruppe and SS-Totenkopfverbände in recognition of special merit.
 It was also awarded to officers who graduated from the SS-Junker Schools, the SS officer training centres.
 The non-commissioned officer (NCO) version is similar to the officer version, but the scabbard has a plain, unadorned chape.
 The NCO version's handle also lacks the silver wire wrapping and the SS runes are moved from the handle to the pommel cap.